mensonen/diameter/docs/guide/node.md

     discovered.
 The dictionary holds host identities as strings as its keys and instances of [`Peer`][diameter.node.peer.Peer] as its values.

+`node_statistics`
+:   Returns an instance of [`NodeStats`][diameter.node.node.NodeStats], which
+    contains statistical values, cumulated over every configured peer, at the time of retrieval.

+`node_statistics_history`
+:   A list of dictionaries, each representing a serialised snapshot of a
+    [`NodeStats`][diameter.node.node.NodeStats] instance, retrieved every 60
+    seconds since the node startup, rotating at 1440 minutes.
+The historical statistics values are preserved over node restarts, but only stored in memory.

 ## Diameter peer